folq/floq-db/README.md

 make hverdagsverktoydb
 ```

-You might have to repeat the following commands a few times to get it up and running :shrug:
+You might have to repeat the following commands a few times to get the schema deployed :shrug:

 ```sh
 cd sqitch